Article Translations: (Spanish)

 If your family wants to know more about being prepared, organizations like the American Red Cross can help.

-You might feel upset about a disaster even if you're not directly affected and there's little chance of it ever happening in your town.
-It's important to remember that lots of people are looking out for you.
-In a bad storm or other problem, that would include parents, police officers, firefighters, doctors, nurses, and other people who are trained to handle emergencies.
+In a bad storm or serious disaster, it's important to remember that lots of people are looking out for you, including parents, police officers, firefighters, doctors, nurses, and other people who are trained to handle emergencies.
 When a disaster happens, you'll see these people on the news helping people.

 What You Can Do

-Seeing these people being taken care of can make us feel a little better.
-But what else should you do if you're feeling worried, upset, or just curious?
+Seeing that people in a disaster are being taken care of can make us feel a little better.
+But what else could you do if you're feeling worried, upset, or just curious?

 Talk about your feelings.

-It's good to be able to share what you're feeling with a parent or another trusted adult.
+It's good to share what you're feeling with a parent or another trusted adult.
 It's OK to ask questions and wonder about why this happened.
-It's also OK to feel sad, even if you don't live in the affected area.
-Get a few extra hugs from your mom or dad, too.
+It's also OK to feel sad, even if you don't live near where the disaster happened.
+Get a few extra hugs from your mom or dad too.

 It may sound funny, but drawing a picture or writing a poem can be helpful in sad times.
 Why?
 Because you get to express how you're feeling.

-It can be hard to avoid Internet and TV reports about what's happening.
+It can be hard to avoid news about what's happening.
 But too much of it isn't good for kids or grownups.
-Remind your mom and dad about this, too.
+Remind your mom and dad about this too.

 What can you do instead?
-Anything — go outside, read a book, make a craft.
+Anything that makes you feel good — go outside, read a book, make a craft.

 It's a great idea to find a way to get involved.
 Not only will you help people who need food, clothes, and shelter, but you'll feel better because you're lending a hand.

-You might raise money or gather supplies through your church, school, or by giving to a relief organization, such as:
+You might raise money or gather supplies through your church or school, or by giving to a disaster relief organization, such as: